lyteword/chspurgeon-tod/volume-3/psalm-74.md

 **Verses 6-7.** Things feared by a church.

-1\.Injury to her doctrines or ordinances: *carved work.*
+1\.
+Injury to her doctrines or ordinances: *carved work.*

-2\.The fire of strife, division, etc.
+2\.
+The fire of strife, division, etc.

-3\.The defilement of sin.
+3\.
+The defilement of sin.
 Either of these three will throw a church down; let her guard and pray against them.

 **Verse 8.** The destruction of rural churches, the aim of our enemies: the injury they would so do, and our duty to prevent it: the means the destroyers use: bribery, oppression, etc. Our proper method for sustaining such churches.

 **Verse 9.** (*first clause* ).

-1\.There are such things as *signs,* that is, tokens and marks of God's special favour to the soul.
+1\.
+There are such things as *signs,* that is, tokens and marks of God's special favour to the soul.

-2\.There is also *a seeing* those signs when God, the Holy Ghost, is pleased to shine upon them.
+2\.
+There is also *a seeing* those signs when God, the Holy Ghost, is pleased to shine upon them.

-3\.There is a third state, where there is *not seeing* the signs, those signs being enveloped in darkness, dimness, and obscurity. *J. C. Philpot.*
+3\.
+There is a third state, where there is *not seeing* the signs, those signs being enveloped in darkness, dimness, and obscurity. *J. C. Philpot.*

 **Verse 10.** A prayer for revival.

-1\.How God is reproached.
+1\.
+How God is reproached.

-2\.What are the ill effects of it.
+2\.
+What are the ill effects of it.

-3\.When we may expect him to arise.
+3\.
+When we may expect him to arise.

 **Verse 11.**

-1\.The patience of God with man: He 'withdraws his hand, even,' etc., he hesitates to strike.
+1\.
+The patience of God with man: He 'withdraws his hand, even,' etc., he hesitates to strike.

-2\.The impatience of man with God: "pluck it, "etc. *G. R.*
+2\.
+The impatience of man with God: "pluck it, "etc. *G. R.*

 **Verse 12.**

-1\.The sovereignty of God.
+1\.
+The sovereignty of God.

-2\.Its antiquity.
+2\.
+Its antiquity.

-3\.Our loyalty to it.
+3\.
+Our loyalty to it.

-4\.The practical character of his reign: *working.*
+4\.
+The practical character of his reign: *working.*

-5\.The graciousness of it: *working salvation.*
+5\.
+The graciousness of it: *working salvation.*

-6\.The place of its operation: *in the midst of the* earth.
+6\.
+The place of its operation: *in the midst of the* earth.

 **Verse 14.** God's defeat of our enemies, and the benefit accruing to ourselves.